 Julie was awarded her PhD from Aberystwyth University in 2013.
-Her research focused on the luminescence dating of river systems in Pakistan and relating changing fluvial activity to the collapse of the Harappan civilisation.
+Her research focused on the luminescence dating of river systems in Pakistan and relating changing fluvial activity to the collapse of the Indus civilisation.
+Since then, Julie has been a postdoctoral researcher in the School of Geography and the Environment (2013-2014; 2020-present) and a Supernumerary Teaching Fellow at St John’s College (2015-2019).

-Her current research interests include palaeoenvironmental reconstruction in low latitude regions, Bronze and civilisation collapse and societal responses to climatic variability, and the development and application of the optically stimulated luminescence (OSL) dating technique.
+Julie’s current research interests include palaeoenvironmental reconstruction in low latitude regions, reconstructing socio-environmental relationships in the late Quaternary period, and the development and application of the optically stimulated luminescence (OSL) dating technique.

-- Exploring the role of climatic variability and environmental change on the Indus Civilisation in Pakistan and India.
+- Exploring the impact of palaeoclimatic and palaeoenvironmental change on the Bronze Age Indus Civilisation in India and Pakistan.

 - Refining and improving the quantification of empirically derived and modelled environmental dose rates in trapped charge dating contexts.